Skip to main content

 • Remove: Use MDM to remove configuration from device

-• Block: Add to blocklist if malicious or prohibited
+• Block: Add to blocklist if risky or prohibited

 Response Workflow